 c.
 With partial pivoting in double precision

-The following portray steps to calculate (lower triangular):
+The following portray steps to calculate UU (lower triangular):

-note: the is close to zero, hence consistent with previous finding
+_note: the a33a_{33} is close to zero, hence consistent with previous finding_

 Show all the steps.